allgood2386/compliance-docs/IR-Policy.md

 See IR-7.

-Bixal Solutions Security has developed an [Incident Response Plan](https://Bixal Solutions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/) to implement incident response capabilities.
+Bixal Solutions Security has developed an [Incident Response Plan @todo link this](https://Bixal Solutions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/) to implement incident response capabilities.

 The Incident Response Plan is continually reviewed and updated by the Bixal Solutions team.
 In addition, the Bixal Solutions team updates the IR Guide after it tests the guide, which happens at least annually and after any major system/organizational changes.